Before we dive straight into the inner workings of a VPN, it is a good idea to familiarize yourself with the basics of what a VPN is and what it does.

-What does a VPN do for you?
+But how exactly does a VPN do that?

 Most people will probably agree that the basic tenets of a VPN are a good thing.
 Here at Namecheap, we think that internet privacy is more than just a good thing – it’s vital to the success of the online world.
 That said, many people delay getting a VPN, considering it inessential or, worse, unnecessary.
 They shouldn’t.

 A good way of illustrating the necessity of a VPN is to show just how exposed you are when your internet connection is not encrypted.

 From shopping and paying bills to banking, so many everyday acts are rapidly moving online.
 As a result, we’re transmitting very important information, such as credit card details and social security numbers, day in, day out.

 By not using a VPN, you’re not quite shouting your most sensitive information from the rooftops, but it is a little like leaving your front door open with your personal information conveniently laid out on a table right inside the door.
 Maybe you have good, honest neighbors that won’t come in and take what is valuable.
 It’s natural to want to believe in the goodness of our neighbors.
 That said, there’s a likelihood that one or two of those neighbors will have a more malicious intent.
 And even if there isn’t, do you really want to take that risk by not closing your door and locking it tight?

 Think of the internet as a neighborhood, except instead of houses, there is a collection of servers.
 These servers store the internet’s countless websites and communicate with each other constantly and have access to your data as you browse the internet.
 You may not care about some of this data, but you should certainly be worried about more sensitive data like your online banking details.

 You might think that HTTPS does the job, but it’s ok.